Pharmacy in World War II: The Drugstore

-As a pharmacist, I found much about my profession has changed, but some things have not—the personal concern for patients, the difficult balance between health care and business, and the struggle to gain respect in the physician-dominated health-care world.
+Much about my profession has changed over the decades, but some things have not—the personal concern for patients, the difficult balance between health care and business, and the struggle to gain respect in the physician-dominated health-care world.
 Earlier I discussed the role of the pharmacist in the 1940s, today we’ll visit the local drugstore and see how its role changed during the war, and then I’ll review the role of pharmacists in the US military.

 Perkins’ Drugs stands on the corner of Main Street and Elm, where it’s stood all your life.
 Large glass windows boast ads for proprietary medications and candy, and a neon mortar-and-pestle blinks at you.
 When you open the door, bells jangle.
 The drugstore is open seven days a week, sixteen hours a day, so you know it’ll always be there for you.
 To your right, old-timers and teenagers sit at the soda fountain on green vinyl stools, discussing politics and the high school football game.
 The soda jerk waves at you.